QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

 Recall that in the sequential analytic formulation above, that

--  The sample size :math:`n` is not fixed but rather an object to be chosen; technically :math:`n` is a random variable
+-  The sample size :math:`n` is not fixed but rather an object to be chosen; technically :math:`n` is a random variable.

 -  The parameters :math:`\beta` and :math:`\alpha` characterize cut-off
-   rules used to determine :math:`n` as a random variable
+   rules used to determine :math:`n` as a random variable.

--  Laws of large numbers make no appearances in the sequential construction
+-  Laws of large numbers make no appearances in the sequential construction.

-In chapter 1 of **Sequential Analysis** :cite:`Wald47` Abraham Wald summarizes the Neyman-Pearson approach to hypothesis testing
+In chapter 1 of **Sequential Analysis** :cite:`Wald47` Abraham Wald summarizes the Neyman-Pearson approach to hypothesis testing.

-Wald frames the problem as making a decision about a probability distribution that is partially known
+Wald frames the problem as making a decision about a probability distribution that is partially known.

 (You have to assume that *something* is already known in order to state a well posed problem.
 Usually, *something* means *a lot*.)